jboss-developer/jboss-eap-quickstarts/cmt/README.md

 Prior to EJB, getting the right incantation to ensure sound transactional operation of the business logic was a highly specialised skill.
 Although this still holds true to a great extent, EJB has provided a series of improvements to allow simplified transaction demarcation notation that is therefore easier to read and test.

 With CMT, the EJB container sets the boundaries of a transaction.
-This differs from BMT (bean managed transactions) where the developer is responsible for initiating and completing a transaction via the methods begin, commit, rollback on a <code>javax.transaction.UserTransaction</code>.
+This differs from BMT (bean managed transactions) where the developer is responsible for initiating and completing a transaction via the methods begin, commit, rollback on a `javax.transaction.UserTransaction`.

 ### What makes this an example of container managed transactions?

-Take a look at <code>org.jboss.as.quickstarts.cmt.ejb.CustomerManagerEJB</code>.
+Take a look at `org.jboss.as.quickstarts.cmt.ejb.CustomerManagerEJB`.
 You can see that this stateless session bean has been marked up with the @javax.ejb.TransactionAttribute annotation.

 The available options for this annotation are as follows: